 Most delivery companies can carry out a site survey to cover things like truck access, container placement, etc. Once you have a storage unit delivered, you won’t be able to move it on your own.
 This is why it’s so important to choose a suitable delivery site.
 Having the site surveyed will give you the reassurance that it will be located in the most suitable area and help ensure that you’re prepared for the delivery.

-It is important that you plan for your delivery and ensure that your site is properly prepared.
+When you hire or purchase a container, it is important that you plan for your delivery and ensure that your site is properly prepared.
 You must choose a suitable site with adequate space, prepare the ground, and keep the area stable to prevent movement.
 Make sure that you also consider things like delivery fees and planning permission before scheduling a delivery.
 If you’re unsure about how to prepare for the delivery of your unit, then it’s advisable to have a site survey carried out to get advice and guidance on the delivery process.
 This will help ensure that the delivery goes as smoothly as possible.